lukesnowden/laravel-5-commands/create-model-resources/README.md

 #Create Model Resources

-Create a model along with migration, controller, interface, repository and views.
+Create a model along with migration, controller, interface, repository, request and views.

 Add the reference to the commands kernel.
 /app/Console/Kernel.php